Tuesday, 17th March, 2026 – Start: 10:00 am

 Route description

 From Bibury we make our way to Ablington with its almost hidden Manor House.
-Once again we cross the River Coln cutting through Ablington Downs before turning onto the old Salt Way.
 Then, to finish off our walk, we will make a brief call at C12th St Mary’s Church back in Bibury.

 Organised by: Cotswold Voluntary Wardens